 I am blessed to have borrowed words of wisdom that enabled me to avoid the empty promises of power, prestige, and profit from a mentor I had during my teenage years.
 Because of him, I enjoyed what I consider to be a truly successful life early in my adult years and continued to do so through my 40s.
-Now, as I near the end of my 40s, I still enjoy a full and meaningful life, but I’m also experiencing more power, prestige, and profit than ever before while remaining grounded in the reality that these things have little to do with true success.
+Now in my 50s, I still enjoy a full and meaningful life, but I'm also experiencing more power, prestige, and profit than ever before while remaining grounded in the reality that these things have little to do with true success.

 5 Words of Wisdom that Guarantee Success

 Here are five words of wisdom I learned from my mentor that will help you to experience true success in your life, relationships, and career.

 1. Pursue Passion More Than Profit

 One message I heard again and again from my mentor regarding my career was to pursue passion over profits.
 He told me if I found work I loved, I'd never work a day in my life.
 He also told me that even if the work I enjoyed didn't pay much, I'd eventually discover how to earn a good income.
 My career has played out almost exactly as he predicted.
 I started working for a nonprofit, and while the pay wasn't great, I was passionate about the work.
 More importantly, however, I developed solid skills along the way.
 I eventually pivoted to start my own lifestyle business, which has allowed me to make an excellent living doing work I love.
 If I had to do everything over again, I wouldn't change a thing.
 In my book, that's a success!